 We had no sooner finished taking some pics when a dad and his three teenage daughters made their appearance.
 They were from the Salt Lake area and for the girls, this was their first major high mountain effort.
 Pretty good considering they had come up the infamous chute (aka toilet bowl) and didn't follow the regular route up (such as it is).
 Also, Vern made his appearance and he was overjoyed to get to the top of Kings, his third or fourth state highpoint on his trip.
 I was happy for him as he had a gritty

 determination and there was no quit in this gentle guy who was planning to go do Borah next.
 If I remember correctly, he was from Georgia and was retired from the military.
-Also making an appearance was the beginning of some ugly weather and we had to get down, as quickly as we could.
+The weather was a real big concern but first I wanted to go get the geocache that was located near by.
+Well hidden in the rocks away from the summit since the wilderness area doesn't allow registers or plaques honoring the man the peak was named after to "mar" the pristine beauty.
+While Dennis was talking with another guy who had a map question I made my way over to grab a geo cache but since the weather was getting scary, I just did a touch and go and headed back for Dennis since he was ready to get the heck out of dodge.
+We had to get down, as quickly as we could.
 About halfway down to Anderson Pass, the storm hit and lightning and thunder roared nearby.
 A few climbers from Texas on their way up to the summit hunkered down to wait out the storm, which fortunately passed over in about fifteen minutes.
 No lightning strikes hit near us but with an electrical storm, one never knows.
 I remembered a story by SP member Scott Surgent who had an amazing experience as he descended from the summit as an electrical storm came out of nowhere to make his climb an unforgettable experience.

 The toilet bowl outAs we finally reached Anderson Pass, we watched the father and his three daughters head for the toilet bowl.
 Hmmmmm, maybe we'd give that a go instead of going back down the shortcut from Gunsight Pass and so we decided to give it a go.